Barley & Sage

 Biscuits

-• Turn the dough out onto a clean surface and press into a 1 inch thick rectangle.
+• Transfer the dough to a lightly floured surface and gently press into a large disc about 1 inch thick.
 Cut into 4-5 even 2 ½ inch circles, then reshape the remaining dough and cut out 1-2 more.
 You should be able to get 6 biscuits.

 Whipped Cream